Seirdy/seirdy.one/content/posts/website-best-practices.md

 {{< /quotecaption >}}
 {{</quotation>}}

-Leveraging containment is a progressive enhancement, so there aren't any serious implications for older browsers.
-I use it for long lists of posts in my archives, allowing browsers to skip rendering off-screen posts.
+Leveraging containment and `content-visibility` is a progressive enhancement, so there aren't any serious implications for older browsers.
+I use `content-visibility` to defer rendering off-screen entries in my archives.
+Doing so allows me to serve long archive pages instead of resorting to pagination, with page-length limited only by download size.

 Using containment for content at the end of the page is relatively safe.
 Using it for content earlier in the page risks introducing [layout shifts](#layout-shifts).
 Eliminate the layout shifts by calculating a value for the `contain-intrinsic-size` property. {{<mention-work itemtype="TechArticle">}}{{<cited-work url="https://www.terluinwebdesign.nl/en/css/calculating-contain-intrinsic-size-for-content-visibility/" name="Calculating 'contain-intrinsic-size' for 'content-visibility'" extraName="headline">}}, by {{<indieweb-person first-name="Thijs" last-name="Terluin" url="https://www.terluinwebdesign.nl/en/about-us/thijs-terluin/" org="Teluin Webdesign" org-url="https://www.terluinwebdesign.nl/en/" itemprop="author">}}{{</mention-work>}}, is a comprehensive guide to calculating intrinsic size values.